TeamDiopside/InfinityButtons/README.md

 # Infinity Buttons

-Infinity Buttons is a mod which adds exciting new buttons!
+Infinity Buttons is a fabric mod which adds exciting new buttons!

 *Important: [oωo lib](https://modrinth.com/mod/owo-lib) is required!*